 What do I need to know about voting at the polls on Election Day?

 Polls are open from 8 a.m. to 8 p.m.
 CT and 7 a.m. to 7 p.m.
 MT.
 You must vote at your designated polling place, which can be found via the state's online voter information center or by contacting your county election office.

 If you live in a county that does all-mail voting, meaning there are no polling places, you should be able to cast a ballot in person at your county election office.

 Do I need identification to vote?

-Editor’s note: This guide was updated on Oct.
-31, 2022, with information about the voter registration and absentee ballot application deadlines.
+Editor’s note: This guide was updated on June 8, 2023 with information about a new voter ID law.
 The guide was first published on Aug.
 3, 2020.